 Section 5(3): This subsection specifies that the provided parking facilities shall be concentrated in areas that are landscaped and buffered to minimize view from major rights-of-way, residential units and adjoining properties.
 The term parking as defined in the Ballwin Code of Ordinances means the standing of a vehicle whether occupied or unoccupied (except when engaged in loading or unloading), so any facility intended for the standing of a vehicle is a parking facility.
 This means that all of the pavement on this site is classified a parking facility and subject to this requirement.
-Parking is concentrated in a lot between the roadways and the building.
+Parking is concentrated in a lot between the roadway and the building.
 The building separates and screens the parking area from the adjoining residential properties to the north.
-The landscaping plan for areas between the parking lot and the building is well-developed and this revised site plan has provided more landscaping between the parking lot and the adjoining roadways.
+The landscaping plan for areas between the parking lot and the building is well-developed, but the landscaped areas between the parking lot and the adjoining roadways have little landscaping and do not appear to meet the minimum standards of this section.
 This is discussed in more detail later in this report.